 IKO asphalt shingles enjoy moderate sales volume across the US and have been one of Canada’s top brands.
 Most IKO shingles are sold directly to roofing contractors through distributors.
 In Canada, Lowe’s and other retailers sell IKO shingles to the public.

 Did you know?
 Average IKO consumer ratings are poor, dragged down by widespread failure of organic shingles and the Cambridge AR line.
 The company is the target of class action lawsuits in the US and Canada.
-However, the defective shingle lines are no longer produced.
+However, the defective shingle lines are no longer produced and IKO has been working hard on improving formulations across the board.

 We mention this upfront because the lawsuits appear prominently in online search results for IKO shingles.
 Homeowners who had the defective shingles installed despise the company.
 The remaining reviews and ratings from homeowners are about average compared with other top brands.
 Warranties are slightly above average, as discussed below.